BuddyNetworks/terraform/README.md

 This Terraform package provisions a fully private Azure Kubernetes Service (AKS) cluster with:

-- A private API server and private networking
+- Private API server and networking
-- A system node pool (default) and a user node pool
+- System and user node pools
-- Application Gateway Ingress Controller (AGIC) automatically enabled as an AKS Add-on
+- Application Gateway Ingress Controller (AGIC) enabled as an AKS Add-on
 - Application Gateway provisioned and integrated
 - DNS zone for ingress and workload domain management
 - Azure Container Registry (ACR) integration for image pulls